-Not teaching about alternative conceptions of morality and/or spirituality in the Israeli multi-faith society may lead to religious illiteracy which leads potentially to hate crimes, antagonism, and violence (Moore, 2010).
-Furthermore, a quick look at ethno-religious conflicts in Muslim societies in the Middle East societies confirms our analysis.
-Critical scholars of religious education talk about the significance of developing students’ intelligent consumption of religious knowledge or intelligent spirituality (Alexander, 2016b).
+Not teaching about alternative conceptions of morality and/or spirituality in the multi-faith Israeli society may cause religious illiteracy, which may lead to hate crimes, antagonism, and violence (Moore, 2010).
+Furthermore, a quick look at ethno-religious conflicts in Muslim societies in the Middle East confirms this analysis.
+Critical scholars of religious education recommend developing students’ intelligent consumption of religious knowledge or intelligent spirituality (Alexander, 2016b).
 This means the ability to think beyond the framework of a particular faith community and to challenge the clergy who may abuse their power or privilege in the name of Islam.
-Others talk about the significance of developing the students’ informed empathy towards religions and secular worldviews (Nord & Haynes, 1998; Saada & Gross, 2017) and others discuss the indoctrinating nature of the exclusivist understanding of religion (Saada & Gross, 2017) because it does not meet the basic conditions of moral agency: “that people have the freedom to choose a life path [or an ethical vision] within reasonable limits, the intelligence to tell the difference between right and wrong according to such a path, and the capacity to err in the choices that they make according to the life they have chosen” (Alexander, 2016b, p.
+Others discuss the significance of developing the students’ informed empathy towards other religions and secular worldviews (Nord & Haynes, 1998; Saada & Gross, 2017).
+In addition, some scholars reject the indoctrinating nature of the exclusivist understanding of religion (Saada & Gross, 2017) because it does not meet the basic conditions of moral agency: “that people have the freedom to choose a life path [or an ethical vision] within reasonable limits, the intelligence to tell the difference between right and wrong according to such a path, and the capacity to err in the choices that they make according to the life they have chosen” (Alexander, 2016b, p.
 14-15).
-Other scholars argue that not exposing the students to alternative communities of ethical practice threatens the liberal values of public education such as personal autonomy, equality of respect, and rationality (Feinberg, 2006; Halstead, 1996; Tan, 2008).
-Teachers perhaps want to avoid the problem of relativism but they need to do so by examining the validity of the different religious arguments and to let their students conclude for themselves.
+Finally, they argue that not exposing the students to alternative communities of ethical practice threatens the liberal values of public education, including personal autonomy, equality of respect, and rationality (Feinberg, 2006; Halstead, 1996; Tan, 2008).
+Teachers may opt to avoid the problem of relativism, but they need to do so by examining the validity of the different religious arguments and letting their students decide for themselves.

-Similarly, all teachers but one sees no need to teach about the different intellectual traditions within Islam (Ala`wa, 2016) or dealing with contemporary events in Israel or the Islamic world because, one teacher claims, “there are many other and important things to learn about Islam” and “who has time to deal with other traditions?”
-In addition, all teachers believe that teaching about other traditions may lead to confusion and conflicts among students and to fitnah (a state of confusion, dissent, or chaos within the Muslim community) (Leaman & Ali, 2008, p.
+Similarly, all teachers but one see no need to teach about the different intellectual traditions within Islam (Ala`wa, 2016) or to deal with contemporary events in Israel or the Islamic world.
+As one teacher claims, “There are many other important things to learn about Islam” and “who has time to deal with other traditions?”
+In addition, all teachers believe that teaching about other traditions may lead to confusion and conflict among students and ultimately to fitnah (a state of confusion, dissent, or chaos within the Muslim community) (Leaman & Ali, 2008, p.
 39) in the Islamic community.
-One teacher (T4) argues “I cannot provide an answer on controversial contemporary issues such as the war in Syria… or the divide in the Islamic movement regarding the participation in the Israeli election… this leads to fitnah… I avoid the dialectical questions in my education because this leads to a rift in the Muslim society…in order to prevent the fitnah you do not talk about these issues”.
-Later on the teacher explains that he teach what was known or agreed by the Muslim scholars who follow the Islamic methodology of religious reasoning (ijtihad) and that students disagree on what was legitimately debated in Islam.
-Interestingly, the same teacher agrees on the contextualization of halal and haram when it comes to new fatwas by scholars living in non-Islamic places.
-This is, he argues, because not all Muslims living in societies where they can live or apply the Islamic teachings of Sharia.
-He also wants to the textbook to include the Islamic perspective on present issues such as the car insurance, cloning, democracy and governance “we should take the idea of democracy and analyze it, we should investigate the Islamic governance and whither it included elements of democracy under a different name…we should investigate and evaluate the idea of democracy according to the Islamic Sharia…and to take what works for us and remove what is not”
+One teacher (T4) argues, “I cannot provide an answer to controversial contemporary issues such as the war in Syria… or the divide in the Islamic movement regarding participation in the Israeli elections… this leads to fitnah… I avoid dialectical questions in my teaching because they may lead to a rift in the Muslim society…in order to prevent the fitnah, you do not talk about these issues.”
+Later on, this teacher explained that he can teach what is known or agreed upon by the Muslim scholars who follow the Islamic methodology of religious reasoning (ijtihad) and that students may disagree with what is legitimately debated in Islam.
+Interestingly, the same teacher agrees with the contextualization of halal and haram when it comes to new fatwas by scholars living in non-Islamic countries.
+This is because, he argues, not all Muslims live in societies where they can follow or apply the Islamic teachings of Sharia.
+He would also like the textbook to include the Islamic perspective on contemporary issues, such as car insurance, cloning, democracy and governance.
+He adds, “We should take the idea of democracy and analyze it, we should investigate whether Islamic governance includes elements of democracy under a different name…we should evaluate the idea of democracy according to the Islamic Sharia…and take what works for us and reject what does not.”